Sergey-sirius/blog/content/blog/the-most-important-stations-for-capital-bikeshare.md

 It does work incredibly well for link networks, but does that make it the correct choice for other types of networks?
 PageRank emphasizes incoming links more than outgoing while in a bikeshare network it would seem that both of these should be important.

-NB: What we did here was not strictly PageRank since PageRank uses *un*weighted graphs to begin with.
+Caution: What we did here was not strictly PageRank since PageRank uses *un*weighted graphs to begin with.
 [Another paper from a few years later (pdf)](http://digital.library.unt.edu/ark:/67531/metadc30962/m2/1/high_res_d/Mihalcea-2004-TextRank-Bringing_Order_into_Texts.pdf) creates a new algorithm called TextRank which uses weighted graphs, but is exactly the same thing.
 In writing this post I created that algorithm by accident.

 ### HITS

-HITS is an algorithm that predates PageRank and is pretty similar to eigenvalue centrality.
+HITS is an algorithm that predates PageRank and is pretty similar to eigenvalue centrality as well.
+Instead of just looking at the graph we've been using which is directed, HITS turns it into an undirected graph emphasizing incoming or outgoing edges, alternately.

-However, HITS computes the left and right singular vectors of the graph, as opposed to the eigenvectors.
+To do this (more linear algebra) HITS computes the left and right singular vectors of the graph, as opposed to the eigenvectors.
-It does not include the normalization and irreducibility adjustments that page rank has, but a matrix always has a singular value decomposition though uniqueness is not guaranteed unless all the singular values are distinct.
+It does not include the normalization and irreducibility adjustments that PageRank has, but a matrix always has a singular value decomposition though uniqueness is not guaranteed unless all the singular values are distinct.
+I'm curious what similar adjustments could do for HITS, but that will have to be left for a different time.
 Because we get two vectors (the left and right singular vectors) from the HITS algorithm, we get two different answers for centrality.

 The left singular vectors are called the "hubs" of the graph and the right singular vectors are the "authorities."
 The hubs are nodes in the graph that link to a lot of other nodes; they are important outlinking nodes.
 The authorities are the opposite, many other nodes point to them, referring to them as one might expect many people to refer to an authority.